rustfoundation/safety-critical-rust-consortium/subcommittee/tooling/README.md

 The Safety-Critical Rust Consortium got kickstarted at [RustConf24](https://rustconf.com/) where we identified a need for several subcommittees to help organize initiatives around safety-critical Rust.

-Tooling was one of the high interest topics that we have discussed, so the mebers decoided to form a subcommitee for this.
+Tooling was one of the high interest topics that we have discussed, so the members decided to form a subcommitee for this.

 ## Subcommittee Mission Statement